ErpNetDocs/tech/advanced/calculated-attributes/examples/total-quantity-and-scrap-in-recipe-ingredients.md

 # Total quantity and scrap quantity in recipe ingredients

-If the user wants to see the total quantity of the material in a recipe, which would include the used quantity and the scrap rate, he would add the following calculated attribute:
+Let's say you want to see the total quantity of a material in a recipe, which would include the used quantity and the scrap rate.

+You would add the following calculated attribute:

 ```
 Repository Name:Production.Technologies.RecipeIngredients